pretix/pretix/doc/api/resources/items.rst

                                                                  non-admission or add-on product, regardless of event settings.
-If this is ``null``, regular ticketing rules apply. show_quota_left                       boolean                    Publicly show how many tickets are still available.
+If this is ``null``, regular ticketing rules apply. allow_waitinglist                     boolean                    If ``false``, no waiting list will be shown for this product when it is sold out. show_quota_left                       boolean                    Publicly show how many tickets are still available.
                                                                  If this is ``null``, the event default is used. has_variations                        boolean                    Shows whether or not this item has variations.